Dilations, inclusions of matrix convex sets, and completely positive maps: Minimality and rigidity

 \begin{proof} There is only one direction to prove, so assume that $\cW(A) = \cW(B)$.
 Then there is a unital completely isometric isomorphism $\phi$ from $S_A$ to $S_B$.
-This map extends to a $*$-isomorphism $\pi$ between the respective C*-envelopes, which by minimality are $C^*(S_A)$ and $C^*(S_B)$.
+This map extends to a $*$-isomorphism $\pi$ between the respective C*-envelopes, which by Proposition \ref{prop:MatRan-Charac} are $C^*(S_A)$ and $C^*(S_B)$.
 We therefore have a $*$-isomorphism $\pi : C^*(A) \to C^*(B)$.
-By the representation theory of C*-algebras of compact operators, $\pi = \oplus_i \pi_i$ is (up to unitary equivalence) the direct sum of irreducible subrepresentations of the identity representation.
-Every subrepresentation of $\id_{C^*(A)}$ appears at most once, since $C^*(B)$ is multiplicity free.
-Moreover, every subrepresentation of $\id_{C^*(A)}$ appears at least once, because the Shilov boundary is trivial. \end{proof}
+By the representation theory of C*-algebras of compact operators, $\pi = \oplus_i \pi_i$ is (up to unitary equivalence) the direct sum of irreducible sub-representations of the identity representation.
+Every sub-representation of $\id_{C^*(A)}$ appears at most once, since $C^*(B)$ is multiplicity free.
+If the trivial representation $0$ appears as a subrepresentation of either $C^*(A)$ or $C^*(B)$ but not of the other, this would contradict minimality of one of them.
+Hence, we either have that $0$ is a subrepresentation of both $C^*(A)$ and $C^*(B)$, or neither of them.
+Since the kernel of $\pi$ is trivial, any subrepresentation of $\id_{C^*(A)}$ other than $0$ appears at least once in the decomposition of $\pi$.
+Thus, in any case, it is clear that $A$ and $B$ are unitarily equivalent. \end{proof}